boltlabs-inc/key-mgmt-spec/system-functionalities.md

 1. The client and server close the session upon completion of the request.
 1. The client outputs a success indicator to the calling application.

+Implementation guidance: For security, all verification checks run by the key server MUST run in constant-time.

 ## Retrieve Audit Logs
 The asset owner can request audit logs from the key server.